Skip to content

 Under the “party admissions,” statements made by a party during a deposition may be deemed admissible in court as an exception to the hearsay rule.
 A statement may be used as evidence when an individual party provides testimony under oath during a deposition.

-The exception is due to a party being unlikely to make statements contrary to their interests.
+The exception applies when a party is unlikely to make statements that are contrary to their interests.
 As a result, the opposing party will retain the right to present the deposition transcript to impeach the party’s credibility.

 Common Reasons Deposition Transcripts Are Ruled Inadmissible